Kent Station Through Platform

 - Increased capacity, better connectivity, and enhanced reliability of the suburban rail network

 - Residents and stakeholders in the vicinity of Kent Station will receive regular updates from the Iarnród Éireann project team.
-They will be notified in advance of any construction or night-time works that may need to be scheduled.
+They will be notified in advance of any construction or night-time works.

 If you have any questions or comments, please contact the Community Liaison Officer, Garry Keegan who can be contacted on the project helpline 086-235-8913 or through email firstname.lastname@example.org.